bitrate16/httpim/README.md

 * Caching thumbnails inside `__httim_cache__` folder that can be easily deleted with `python httpim.py -r` when you're done
 * Showing screen-adaptive grid of folders + images + go up a level

+# Install as module

+**WARNING: this version does not have setup bundle, thus can cause problems on upgrade**

+Install with `pip install httpim`

+Run with `python -m httpim`

 # Usage

 ```